FAIR-epigraphy/Inscriptiones_Identifier_Resolver/README.md

 ### Multiple ID Resolver

-The *Multiple ID resolver* page returns multiple IDs in response to the input CSV file.
-Use the `Browse` button to select and upload the CSV file.
+The *Multiple ID resolver* page returns multiple IDs in response to an input CSV file.
+Use the `Browse` button to select and upload your CSV file.
 ![null](images/home/multiple_id_page1.png)

-The user selects the input column(s) from the CSV file that s/he wants to use to fetch the new IDs.
-If the user selects the *Trismegistos (TM_ID)* column, IDR should fetch any known corresponding IDs from other data sources.
-When the user selects the *TM_ID* column, the other columns in the grid will be disabled, and the `Fetch` button will appear on the page.

-The CSV file has to be properly formatted.
+The CSV file has to be properly formatted as described above.
 For testing you can use our sample CSV [I.Sicily example](https://github.com/FAIR-epigraphy/Inscriptiones_Identifier_Resolver/blob/main/sample/template.csv).

+The user selects the input column(s) from the CSV file that s/he wants to use to fetch other corresponding IDs.
+Once one or more columns have been selected as input, the `Fetch` button will appear on the page.

 ![null](images/home/multiple_id_page2.png)

 When clicking the `Fetch` button, the user will be presented with another menu listing all the available data sources.
-The user selects the required data sources that s/he wishes to be searched for corresponding IDs and downloaded.
+The user selects the required data source(s) that s/he wishes to be searched for corresponding IDs and downloaded.
+TM IDs will be downloaded by default.

 ![null](images/home/multiple_id_page_select_source.png)